bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance/02_Publish/06_WorkflowHub.rst

 - Step 2: upload the workflow run in WorkflowHub.

-    - As described in Section :ref:`Sections/05_Tools/04_Workflow_Provenance/02_Publish/06_WorkflowHub:Publish and cite your results with WorkflowHub`.
+    - As described in previous Section :ref:`publish_wfhub`.

 - Step 3: add the remote file as a reference in the workflow files: